Datadienst Slimme Meter (P4)

 Your connection was automatically removed?

 In that case, we remove the integration.
-The historical meter data is retained, but will no longer be updated.
-You will receive the following notification in your message center:
+The historical meter data that was already in your record is retained, but will no longer be updated.
+You will receive a notification like this in your message center:

 I see a synchronization error on the integration page?